damku999/midas-portal-saas/claudedocs/SEEDER_CONSOLIDATION_SUMMARY.md

 # Seeder Consolidation & Sidebar Enhancement Summary

+> 📝 **TECHNICAL NOTE** - Seeder structure reference
+>
+> This document describes the database seeder consolidation and organization strategy.
+> Keep for reference when understanding seeder structure, data setup workflows, or adding new seeders.

+---

 **Date**: 2025-11-02
 **Task**: Consolidate all permission seeders into single file and enhance sidebar navigation